Leslie Charleson: Early years

-Life and career
+Career

-Charleson was born in Kansas City, Missouri, on February 22, 1945.
-Actress Kate Charleson was her sister.
-Her career began on short-lived ABC daytime soap opera A Flame in the Wind in 1964.
-In 1966 she joined the cast of As the World Turns.
+Her soap career began on the short-lived ABC daytime soap opera A Flame in the Wind in 1964 with the role of Pam.
+Charleson and her stepsister Kate, also an actress, moved to New York City to launch their acting careers.
+Joseph Hardy, who would go on to become an executive producer of General Hospital, hired Charleson for a recurring role on the half-hour soap opera.

+In 1966 she joined the cast of As the World Turns as Alice Whipple, the stepdaughter of established character Don Hughes.
 In 1968, she played the role of a doctor's daughter in The Wild Wild West in the episode "The Night of Fire and Brimstone".

 From 1967 to 1970, she starred on the CBS soap opera Love Is a Many Splendored Thing.
 She played the role of Iris Donnelly Garrison.
 Her character was a part of a highly popular love triangle with David Birney and Donna Mills.
+Charleson recorded more than 1,400 episodes of the series over her three-year run.

 Charleson guest-starred on many series from 1970 to 1977, including Adam-12; Emergency!; Ironside; Mannix; Marcus Welby, M.D.; Happy Days; Cannon; The Streets of San Francisco; and The Rockford Files.
 She had a supporting role in the 1973 science-fiction film The Day of the Dolphin and co-starred opposite Shelley Winters in the television thriller Revenge!
 (1971).
 Charleson also had leading roles in a number of unsuccessful television pilots, most notable 1975 sitcom pilot Guess Who’s Coming to Dinner.